Code of Ethics

-Cielo’s suppliers have a direct influence on the quality of its products and services.
-Therefore, the Company values this partnership, taking into account what is good for the Company, for suppliers and other stakeholders.
+Suppliers directly affect the quality of Cielo’s products and services.
+The Company values the partnership and considers what is good for itself, its suppliers and other stakeholders.

-The relationship with suppliers must be characterized by compliance with the provisions of the Suppliers’ Code of Ethical Conduct.
+The relationship with suppliers must be characterized by compliance with the provisions of the Code of Ethical Conduct for Suppliers.
 Cielo practices free competition, transparency and impartiality in the supplier procurement process, as well as the strict compliance with the contracts agreed.
-The Company constantly seeks to promote good practices and sustainability.
+Always encouraging good practices and valuing sustainability.

 Cielo pays special attention to supplier practices regarding issues such as the environment, conscious consumption, child and slave labor, sexual exploitation of children and adolescents, social inclusion, compliance with laws, among others.

-Additional information is available in the Suppliers’ Code of Ethical Conduct.
+Additional information is available in the Code of Ethical Conduct for Suppliers.

 Cielo complies with current legislation, acts in a transparent manner and seeks to contribute to Brazil’s social and economic development, playing an important role in the Brazilian payment system, for instance, in the fight against tax evasion and money laundering.